jschwartz55/jakeshape-public/README.md

 This site would not be possible without https://www.openpowerlifting.org.
 Make sure to check out the website.

+The frontend was built with typescript and react.
+The backend was built with AWS.

 Last Updated: 9/28/2023

 ### Tools